-This details the impact that our pupil premium activity had on pupils in the 2021 - 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022-23 academic year.

-Improved attainment among disadvantaged pupils across the curriculum at the end of KS4 - 2019 data has been used a comparison as this was the last set of data based upon external examinations.
+Improved attainment among disadvantaged pupils across the curriculum at the end of KS4

-The outcomes for Year 11 disadvantaged pupils were greatly improved this year in many measures.
+The outcomes for Year 11 disadvantaged pupils continue on an improving trend this year in many measures.

-Latest Progress 8 data for Disadvantaged pupils (-0.09) demonstrates a great improvement since 2019, improving by nearly a whole grade, being very close to the National for all pupils.
+Progress 8 data for Disadvantaged pupils (-0.74) demonstrates an improvement of a third of a grade improvement since 2019.